-Smartphones batteries lose their strength over time and become less efficient.
-In this article we will explain the factors affecting battery life, and then we will give you some advice that will help you improve your smartphone's battery performance
+Smartphone batteries lose their power over time and become less efficient.
+In this article we will explain the factors that affect battery life and we will give you some advice that will help you to improve your smartphone's battery performance

 What Battery Life Depends On

 Although there are many factors that influence battery performance, there are three we want to point out to you: Battery Capacity, Processor Power, and Screen Size.

 First, battery capacity (measured in mAh, milliamps per hour) indicates the current intensity that the battery supplies to the phone in the space of 60 minutes.
 Logically, the longer the mAh, the longer the phone will work without recharging